ferocioustoast/AEB/README.md

 2. Select the output device you want the audio to play on.

-3. Use a program such as [Intiface](https://intiface.com/central/) that can connect to the X360 controller and control the rumble.
+3. Pressing 't' will start a customizable loop changing the left and right channel volumes, or use a program such as [Intiface](https://intiface.com/central/) that can connect to the X360 controller and control the rumble.

 4. As the virtual controller receives rumble, the left and right channels volumes will change depending on the rumble.
 Play around with the hotkeys shown or edit the py file directly to customize the feeling.